npcloud/api/rest-api.md

           "sid": 1222,          //Solution id
           "createUser": "111"     //solver's id
-          "objectives": {},       // solution's objectives defined by particular contracts(see contracts document) "accepted": 1,       // is the solution is accepted by task publisher "createTime": 1233444      //receive time for this solution }]
+          "objectives": {},       // solution's objectives defined by particular contracts(see contracts document) "status": "SUBMITTED",       // is the solution is accepted by task publisher "createTime": 1233444      //receive time for this solution }]
 }